thatsme111/form-validation-require-for-safari/README.md

-# form-validation-require-for-safari

-HTML 5 form validation, require attribute is not supported in safari <br>
+# FormValidation API for safari

+Safari Do not provide support for required attribute of form element (FormValidation API)<br>
+required attribute of form element is newly added in HTML5<br>
 reference- http://www.w3schools.com/tags/att_input_required.asp

 Here is javascript library that will use browsers form-validation to validate require attribute.